anushaks-05/ecommerce-dashboard/README.md

 - It provides useful trends and insights to help plan and improve future sales.

 ## Final Conclusion
-- The objective of this project is to create an interactive Sales Performance Dashboard that helps a US-based ecommerce company analyze its YTD sales, profit, customer behavior, and regional performance.
+This project is to create an interactive Sales Performance Dashboard that helps a US-based ecommerce company analyze its YTD sales, profit, customer behavior, and regional performance.
 It helps the company identify high and low-performing areas and compare current performance with the previous year.
 Overall, the project supports better decision-making through accurate and data-driven insights.